Muchangi-Murugi/Muchangi-Murugi/README.md

       🌱 I am currently learning **Javascript** and also interested in **Java and C++**.

-      🎯 My Goal is to learn front-end development andmContribute to as many **open source project** as possible.
+      🎯 My Goal is to learn front-end development and Contribute to as many **open source project** as possible.

       ✨ I love to design my own projects and discover different types of **content** from other developers.